EroDeck: Your Local EroScripts Video Library

 • Setup is simple:

-1. Download and extract EroDeck
+1. Download and extract EroDeck for your platform

-5. Follow the in-app instructions
+4. Follow the instructions on the webpage.

 Roadmap